exo-lang/exo/README.md

    ignored.
 5. `tests/` contains the Exo test suite.

-# Build Exo from source
+# Build Exo for Distribution

 We make active use of newer Python 3.x features, so please use the same version of Python as our CI if you're getting errors about unsupported features.

-Setting up Exo for development is like any other Python project.
-We _strongly_ recommend you use a virtual environment.
+Setting up Exo for distribution is more or less the same as setting it up for development.

+- [ ] _TODO: Do we want to delete this?_

 ```
 $ git clone git@github.com:exo-lang/exo.git